Cruz homer sparks Mariners to 6-1 win over Rangers

 TRAINER’S ROOM

-Rangers: Manager Jeff Banister said Beltre would split time between DH and third base for the time being.
+Rangers: Banister said Beltre would split time between DH and third base for the time being.
 Beltre batted in the cleanup spot on Thursday.

 UP NEXT: